gustafla/substitution/doc/week4_log.md

 Next week my goal is to load up a dictionary in the trie, and then implement the data structures needed for searching for the correct key.
 I hope the square grid graph DFS I voluntarily wrote earlier will guide me with that.

+P.S.
+Now I also micro-optimized Trie a bit and implemented the key-reference based API to trie.